Stay-at-home moms, have you ever wondered what to do before your husband gets home?

 It looks like I’ve accomplished something in my day.

 If my husband gets home a little later than usual, I have already started supper for our usual dinnertime.
 If he’s on time, he likes to do the cooking.
-(I like that, too!)
+(I like when he does that, too!)